 Consider: What is your marginal income tax rate?
 What is your capital gains exposure?
 Are you subject to state taxes?
 Do you expect large liquidity events?

-Some investors in high tax brackets feel comfortable with volatility, but strongly dislike realizing gains if nearly half of those gains may go to taxes (federal plus state).
+Some investors in high tax brackets may feel comfortable with market volatility but strongly dislike realizing gains when federal, state, and net investment income taxes can materially reduce after-tax proceeds.
 Others may prefer tax-efficient indexing, low turnover strategies, asset location optimization, tax-loss harvesting, and long-term holding periods.

 High tax investors may perceive risk differently because realized gains can significantly reduce net returns.
 For example, a 10% pre-tax gain is not a 10% gain after taxes.
 Frequent trading increases tax drag.
 Short-term gains may be taxed at ordinary income rates.
 In this sense, tax inefficiency itself becomes a form of risk.